EdizArkin/TUBITAK-UZAY-PyDBControl/README.md

 With these steps, PyDBControl will be a reusable, installable Python library/package ready for use in any project or for public distribution!

+## Documentation

+Detailed documentation including the **Requirements Document** and the **Final Delivery Report** can be found in the `Docs/` folder of this repository.
+For a deeper understanding of the project scope, design, implementation, and usage, please refer to those files.

 ## License

 MIT

 ## Author

 Ediz Arkin Kobak

 ## Project URL

 https://github.com/EdizArkin/TUBITAK-UZAY-PyDBControl
+AK-UZAY-PyDBControl